graetz23/paxcc/README.md

 ## ChangeLOG

-- 250202 Adding _Visual Studio Code_ debugging configuration using g++ and gb.
+- 250202 Adding _Visual Studio Code_ debugging configuration using g++ and gdb.
+         Adding _PaxMap_ a sequence ordered hash map as template implementation.
 - 250201 Created the paxcc project and added make.